 Is the ChatGPT free tier still good in 2026?

-Yes — the Free plan gives you access to GPT-5.4 with limited daily messages, basic image generation, and the GPT Store.
+Yes — the Free plan gives you access to GPT-5.5 Instant with limited daily messages, basic image generation, and the GPT Store.
 It’s solid for casual use: quick questions, simple writing help, and basic tasks.
-The main limitations are message caps during heavy sessions and ads (introduced February 2026 for US users).
+The main limitations are message caps during heavy sessions and ads (US users).
 If you use AI tools more than a few times per week, upgrading to Plus ($20/month) or Go ($8/month) removes those friction points.

 What’s the difference between ChatGPT Plus and Go plans?

-The Go plan ($8/month) gives you expanded access to GPT-5.2 Instant — a faster, lighter model with fewer interruptions than Free.
-Plus ($20/month) unlocks the full GPT-5.4 Thinking model, Deep Research, Canvas, voice mode, and DALL-E image generation.
+The Go plan ($8/month) gives you more access to GPT-5.5 Instant — the faster, lighter default model — with fewer interruptions than Free.
+Plus ($20/month) unlocks the full GPT-5.5 Thinking model, Deep Research, Canvas, voice mode, agent mode, and image generation.
 If you just need “Free with fewer limits,” Go is fine.
 If you want the most capable reasoning model and advanced features, Plus is the right pick.

 Is ChatGPT better than Claude for writing?